trentgill/STM32_Cube_F3/Projects/STM32303C_EVAL/Examples/I2S/I2S_Audio/readme.txt

  - Open your preferred toolchain
  - Rebuild all files and load your image into target memory
  - Run the example
- - Connect a headphone or a speaker to the audio jack connector (CN11).
+ - Connect a headphone to the audio jack connector (CN11).
  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */